What is the Smoke Alarm Program?

 Edmonton Fire Rescue Services (EFRS) will not retain information from the safety check except to document the number of smoke alarms provided or installed.

-Fall Program: To be determined
+Fall Program: TBD

 Smoke Alarms Save Lives